IMPACT 100 SRQ seeks area women to join Giving Collective by March 1

 SARASOTA — Impact 100 SRQ, a group of Sarasota-Manatee County-area philanthropists committed to high-impact, strategic grant-making, made Impact global history by raising $228,000 during its 2019 inaugural year.

 This year, Jane Watt, president of Impact 100 SRQ, said the organization’s goal is to exceed last year’s benchmark by raising $500,000 by the March 1 deadline.
-This would translate to awarding five $100,000 transformational grants to area nonprofits for its 2020 giving year.
+This would translate to awarding $100,000 transformational grants to five area nonprofits for the 2020 giving year.

 According to Watt, women throughout Sarasota and Manatee counties are joining forces to collectively fund transformational grants to nonprofits in Sarasota and Manatee counties.